PostHog/posthog.com/contents/blog/gdpr-google-analytics-privacy-shield.md

 ![Is Google Analytics illegal website](../images/blog/gdpr-privacy-shield/is-ga-legal-website.png)
 <figcaption className="text-center">
-The Austrian ruling [questions the legality](https://isgoogleanalyticsillegal.com/) of using Google in the EU
+  The Austrian ruling <a href="https://isgoogleanalyticsillegal.com/">questions the legality</a> of using Google in the EU
 </figcaption>

 ## A brief history of GDPR